 Recipe adapted from Wheat-free, Gluten-free Cookbook for Kids and Busy Adults, we’ve been making it for years and we never tire of it.
 Made here with Schar Artisan Baker White Bread.

-Transform your mornings with an easy way to enjoy a warm breakfast in the morning without all the work.
+Transform your mornings and enjoy a warm, hearty breakfast without all the work.
 Prep the french toast the night before, leave in the fridge overnight, and bake in the morning.
 Recipe adapted from Wheat-free, Gluten-free Cookbook for Kids and Busy Adults.
-Post sponsored by Schar GlutenFree.

 Author: Healthy Gluten-Free Family